TannerDrayton/ShiptChallenge/README.md

     4) You will need to have this repository, or the file named "shipt_login_automation.py" on your machine.

 ### Now that the requirments have been met, let's run our program!
     1) Navigate to the location of the folder "ShiptChallenge"(if you saved the entire repository) or,the file titled "shipt_login_automation.py".
-If you decided to only download the file,I'd reccomend placing it inside of a folder on your desktop.
+If you decided to only download the file,I'd reccomend placing it somewhere easily accessible.

     2) Now that you've found the folder open the terminal at that location.
 This can be done by right-clicking and finding "Open in terminal"(if you're on Windows), or two-finger clicking and finding "New terminal on folder"(if you're on MAC).